Appointment Request

 Insurance and Safety Protocols

-Insist on reviewing their insurance documents before work begins.
+Review their insurance documents before work begins.
 Make sure they carry:

-• General liability coverage
+• General liability coverage.

-• Workers’ compensation insurance
+• Workers’ compensation insurance.

 Also ask:

-• What PPE their crew uses
+• What protective equipment their crew uses.

-• How they protect your property during work
+• How they protect your property during work.

-• How they handle electrical emergencies on-site
+• How they handle emergencies on site.

 Post-Project Support

-• A walk-through once the project is complete
+• A walk-through once the project is complete.

-• Scheduled maintenance packages
+• Scheduled maintenance packages.

-• Responsive customer service for future upgrades
+• Responsive customer service for future upgrades.

 Take the time to:

-• Verify credentials
+• Verify credentials.

-• Compare apples-to-apples estimates
+• Compare estimates side by side.

-• Ask detailed questions
+• Ask detailed questions.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 How do I verify a Texas electrician’s license?